danilop/yas3fs/README.md

       --s3-num N           number of parallel S3 calls (0 to disable writeback, default is 32)
-      --download-num N     number of parallel downloads (default is 4) --prefetch-num N     number of parallel prefetching downloads (default is 2) --st-blksize N       st_blksize to return to getattr() callers in bytes, optional --buffer-size N      download buffer size in KB (0 to disable buffering,
+      --download-num N     number of parallel downloads (default is 4) --download-retries-num N max number of retries when downloading (default is 60) --download-retries-sleep N how long to sleep in seconds between download retries (default is 1) --prefetch-num N     number of parallel prefetching downloads (default is 2) --st-blksize N       st_blksize to return to getattr() callers in bytes, optional --buffer-size N      download buffer size in KB (0 to disable buffering,